 Writing about both the deceased and the living entails a particular responsibility, as neither group has the opportunity to respond.

 Yet, there may be a broader obligation at play.
 If you find yourself assuming the role of family historian, it’s not merely about progressing through funerals one by one.
 The greater responsibility, stemming from the accumulation of facts and evidence, lies in conveying something that contributes to completing our collective puzzle.

-Nick Barlay is the author of four acclaimed novels and was named as one of Granta’s 20 Best Young British Novelists in 2003, until it was discovered he was too old to be young.
-Born in London to Hungarian Jewish refugee parents, he has also written award-winning radio plays, short stories and wide-ranging journalism.
+Nick Barlay is the author of four acclaimed novels and was named one of Granta’s 20 Best Young British Novelists in 2003 until he was discovered too old to be young.
+Born in London to Hungarian Jewish refugee parents, he has also written award-winning radio plays, short stories, and wide-ranging journalism.

 Also Read: The Triumph And Tragedy Of Raoul Wallenberg